NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     points stay close to original triangulated points.
 A positive value will help ensure the cameras do not move too far, but a large value may prevent convergence.
-Does not apply to GCP or points constrained by a DEM.
+Does not apply to GCP or points constrained by a DEM via ``--heights-from-dem``.
 This adds a robust cost function with the threshold given by ``--tri-robust-threshold``.
 The suggested value is 0.1 to 0.5 divided by the image ground sample distance.

 --tri-robust-threshold <double (default: 0.1)>
     Use this robust threshold to attenuate large